 Ernest, ETT Scholar and Winner of MIT-MISTI Faculty Seed Grant

 Dr. Ernest from Makerere University is the first Empowering the Teacher (ETT) Fellow to apply and win one of the coveted Massachusetts Institute of Technology-MIT International Science and Technology Initiatives (MIT-MISTI) Faculty SEED Grants in Africa.
 The grants were created to enable international researchers and MIT faculty to conduct joint research.
-Since there is no fund specifically dedicated to Africa, Ernest won through the general pool which has less than 30% acceptance rate.
+Since there is no fund specifically dedicated to Africa, Ernest won through the general pool which has less than a 30% acceptance rate.

 How did you find out about the grant?

 For some time now, the Artificial Intelligence and Data Science (AIR) group at Makerere has been doing some work on automating expert tasks in agricultural research (http://www.air.ug/mcrops/).
-Through the ETT (http://misti.mit.edu/empowering-teachers) program that was sponsored by Total E&P Uganda, I was able to visit MIT for about 15 weeks.
+Through the ETT (http://misti.mit.edu/empowering-teachers) programme that was sponsored by Total E&P Uganda, I was able to visit MIT for about 15 weeks.
 During my visit, I made contacts with several researchers and professors to successfully apply and attain the MIT-MISTI SEED grant.
 The grant is intended for work on the project entitled "Using mobile technology for viral crop disease identification and analysis”, undertaken by AIR in collaboration with Prof. Lalana Kagal at MIT.

 How will the grant assist the AIR group in achieving the project?